Lactose is the naturally occurring sugar in animal milks e.g. cow, goat and sheep, and can be found in many food products, including:

 Hydrogen Breath Test – following consumption of a lactose-loaded drink your breath is analysed at regular intervals to measure the amount of hydrogen in it.
 Usually there is very little hydrogen detectable in the breath so if it then contains high levels of hydrogen this is due to the undigested lactose.

-If you suffer with a lactose intolerance it can usually be controlled by monitoring your diet.
-You may find that you can eat many dairy products in some quantity or another.
-It is, however, important to ensure that you are getting enough calcium in your diet if you have to avoid milk and other calcium rich dairy products.
-This can be done by increasing your intake of foods such as fish with soft bones (i.e. salmon, sardines, pilchards), dark green vegetables (i.e. spinach, broccoli, kale) and dried fruits.
+If you are lactose intolerance, it is important to ensure that you are getting enough calcium in your diet if you have to avoid milk and other calcium rich dairy products.
+This can be done by increasing your intake of foods such as fish with soft bones (salmon, sardines, pilchards), dark green vegetables (spinach, broccoli, kale) and dried fruits.

-Over-the-counter lactase enzyme drops or tablets are now available; these are taken when consuming milk or milk products and can make them more tolerable for people with a lactose intolerance.
+Over-the-counter lactase enzyme drops or tablets are now available; these are taken when consuming milk or milk products and can make them more tolerable.
 In addition, you can now purchase lactose-free and lactose-reduced milk and milk products.

 Information contained in this Articles page has been written by talkhealth based on available medical evidence.
 Our evidence-based articles are certified by the Information Standard and our sources are available on request.
 The content is not, though, written by medical professionals and should never be considered a substitute for medical advice.
 You should always seek medical advice before changing your treatment routine. talkhealth does not endorse any specific products, brands, or treatments.